hantsy/spring-r2dbc-sample/docs/intro.md

-In contrast to the blocking nature of Jdbc, R2dbc allows you to access with relational databases using none-blocking APIs, R2dbc embraces [Reactive Streams](https://www.reactive-streams.org/) spec, and provides open specification which includes a collection of  Service Provider Interface(SPI) to the database vendors to implement their own drivers.
+In contrast to the blocking nature of Jdbc, R2dbc allows you to access with relational databases using none-blocking APIs, R2dbc embraces the [Reactive Streams](https://www.reactive-streams.org/) spec, and provides a community-driven open specification which includes a collection of  Service Provider Interface(SPI) to the database vendors to implement their own drivers.

 To connect to databases, you should add corresponding drivers into your project dependencies.

 ## R2dbc drivers

-Currently there are a few drivers available, check the [R2dbc drivers](https://r2dbc.io/drivers/) page for the complete list.
+Currently there are a few drivers ready for production, check the [R2dbc drivers](https://r2dbc.io/drivers/) page for the complete list.

-H2 database is frequently used in development environment, add the following dependencies when using either embedded or file-based H2 database.
+H2 database is frequently used in development environment, add the following dependency when using either embedded or file-based H2 database.

 ```xml
 <dependency>